ACID-Solutions/gitlab-ci-codecept2/README.md

-# Gitlab CI Image for Codeception 2
+# Gitlab CI Image for PHP 5.6 with Codeception 2